ikskuh/BrokenRemote/README.md

 ## Usage instructions

+1. Set the Steam console options to `--luadebug`
-1. Start the tool
+2. Start the tool
-2. Start the game, enable the mod, start a run
+3. Start the game, enable the mod, start a run
-3. Under isaacs feet, a "Connected" text should appear (see picture below)
+4. Under isaacs feet, a "Connected" text should appear (see picture below)
-4. In the mod tool, the console should show a connected message as well as the name of the character.
+5. In the mod tool, the console should show a connected message as well as the name of the character.

 ![Isaac is Connected](https://puu.sh/teMkw/2a0a0bd421.png)